We put energy to good use- The ‘pre-school’ class you should be sending your preschoolers to

-The Take Off preschool program at Jets aims to build upon foundational gymnastics skills, but it extends beyond that – setting up kids for life through structured activities and the learning of ‘pre-school’ social and interaction skills.
+The Mini Jets preschool program at Jets aims to build upon foundational gymnastics skills, but it extends beyond that – setting up kids for life through structured activities and the learning of ‘pre-school’ social and interaction skills.

-Take Off Program Head Coach, Leesa Lowery has been working with kids for several years and is amazed at the difference gymnastics makes to the lives of young kids.
+Mini Jets Program Head Coach, Leesa Lowery has been working with kids for over a decade and is amazed at the difference gymnastics makes to the lives of young kids.

-“It’s amazing to see how far some of these kids have come,” she says.
+“It’s amazing to see how far these kids have come,” she says.